Gci04/LightweightAutoencoderApproachForAnomalyDetection/README.md

 # Citations and Contact.

-You find a PDF of the **A Lightweight Deep Autoencoder-based Approach for Unsupervised Anomaly Detection** at:
+You find a PDF of the **A Lightweight Deep Autoencoder-based Approach for Unsupervised Anomaly Detection** at: xxxx

 If you use our work, please also cite the paper: